Norridge School District 80

 Norridge School District 80 is an elementary school district headquartered in Norridge, Illinois, in the Chicago metropolitan area.

 It operates two schools: James Giles School (grades 5–8) and John Leigh School (grades Pre-Kindergarten to 4).
 The district headquarters and board office are at the Leigh School.

 History

 In November 2016 the Superintendent proposed a tax increase that would bring in $60.6 million, but 77% of the voters rejected it.
 The district responded, in April 2017, by laying off three people who were in support roles, though it got back three laid off teachers and added a principal.

-The district is currently building a Science center that will promote on-sight learning in STEAM.
+The district built a Science center that will promotes on-sight learning in STEAM in 2025.

 In 2021, during the COVID-19 pandemic in Illinois, the district began having both in-person and virtual learning options as vaccine usage increased.

 Programs

 In 2018 the district announced that a decrease in the budget would result in the Band closure, so advocates began privately raising money and making a Facebook page campaigning to save it.
 The band program was saved by the community.

 As of 2020, the district expanded the STEAM program by creating a large onsite Science Center.
 Additional SD80 programs are Soccer, Volleyball, Softball, Cheer, track and field, Basketball, cadet and concert Band.